-PROGRAM DETAILS:
+PROGRAM DETAILS

-This presentation features experienced professionals offering their own expertise on the topic.
-On the screen, you will see the slide presentation and will be able to hear the experts talking and presenting.
-If you login for the live version of the program, you'll also have the opportunity to email or text the experts' questions that they will discuss and answer during the program's Q & A session.
+Hospice Foundation of America has taken its popular webinar program and created a self-study course for professionals.
+The online presentation features an experienced professional offering his own expertise on the topic.
+On the screen, you will see the slide presentation and will be able to see and hear the expert presenter.

-LIVE DATE: September 10, 2024 TIME: Noon to 1:30pm ET
+Release Date: On Demand: Program originally premiered September 10, 2024 Viewing available to registered individuals for 6 months after purchase.
+LENGTH: 90 minutes CE HOURS: 1.5 hours CONTENT LEVEL: The program is mainly for professionals already working in the field, but is practical for all levels of education - entry level, intermediate or advanced.
+TARGET AUDIENCE: The course is useful to Health care clinicians, social service clinicians and others working in the hospice, palliative care, counseling, hospital, nursing home, funeral home or faith community environments

-ON DEMAND: Available for 6 months; until March 10, 2025
+HOW THE ONLINE SELF-STUDY PROGRAM WORKS

-LENGTH: 90 minutes CEs: 1.5 hours
+Step 1 - Register/purchase the course

-CONTENT LEVEL: The program is mainly for professionals already working in the field but is practical for all levels of education - entry level, intermediate or advanced.
+Step 2 - View the course online through the link in your confirmation email or in your account.

-TARGET AUDIENCE: Health care clinicians, social service clinicians and others working in the hospice, palliative care, counseling, hospital, nursing home, funeral home, or faith community environments
+Step 3 - Follow the instructions provided to receive your CE certificate.

-This program will be live on the air date, recorded and made available for on demand viewing.
-The recorded program will be available approximately a day after the live event.
+An evaluation and a short exam are a part of this process.